One of the Joys of Maturity

 A quick germination test on the seed from the first few JLP cucumbers confirmed that I had viable seed.
 To do the test, I just counted out ten seeds onto a paper towel.
 I folded the paper towel over the seeds, wet it, and put it in a zip lock freezer bag.
 Then I set it in a warm space and forgot about it for a week.
 The warm space was on top of a shoplight, so the seeds picked up some reflected light and show some good green on the shoots.
 From what I could count, I got eight out of ten seeds to germinate.
 I'll gladly take 80% germination, especially when this spring I thought I'd lost the variety!

-With abundant good seed, we began to offer the seed to other seed savers via the Seed Savers Exchange.
+With abundant good seed, we began to offer the seed first to other seed savers via the Seed Savers Exchange, and later to seed libraries around the midwest.
 For a time, we didn't have many takers, but that has changed in recent years.

 Inbreeding Depression Sets In